 Headed somewhere you have never been for a work trip?
 Or going somewhere you would like to explore again?

-If you are lucky enough to travel to interesting destinations for work, consider adding a few vacation days to the beginning or end of your trip so you can turn it into a vacation on your own terms.
+If you are wondering how to travel more and are lucky enough to travel to interesting destinations for work, consider adding a few vacation days to the beginning or end of your trip so you can turn it into a vacation on your own terms.
 While you may not get sent to your dream destination all the time, with some research you may find exciting restaurants or nearby towns that are off-the-beaten path to explore.

 Several years ago, Laura’s sister attended a sales conference in Maui, and since she wasn’t sure when she would be able to return to Hawaii in the future, she was able to add vacation time onto the tail-end of the trip to drive the Road to Hana and enjoy a meal at the famed Mama’s Fish House.
 That’s the ultimate way to add time on to a work trip!